-The Event will bring together up to 50 participants: youth work practitioners, youth work managers, trainers and related profiles, youth workers’ organisations, youth organisations, policy makers especially from EEAC and from other European countries interested in co-operation in EEAC, working at different levels, researchers, representatives of diverse entities involved in regional co-operation, in particular the SALTO EECA Resource Centre.
+The event will bring together up to 60 participants: youth work practitioners, youth work managers, trainers and related profiles, youth workers’ organisations, youth organisations, policy makers especially from Eastern Europe and from other European countries interested in co-operation in Eastern Europe, working at different levels, researchers, representatives of diverse entities involved in regional co-operation, in particular the SALTO EECA Resource Centre.

 The country realities have identified the following trends in youth work development across the region with a strong emphasis on quality development of youth work, including

 - Strong infrastructure and youth work services at local and regional level (youth clubs and youth centres with a strong non-formal education component)

 - Recognition of the contribution of youth work for young people’s skills and employability

 - Need to develop formal education offers and promotion of recognition of youth work profession as well as its impact in society